Anushma02/Data-Analysis-Projects/SaaS Revenue & Churn Analysis/readme.md

 ### 1. What is the overall churn rate, and how has the monthly churn rate trended over the past 4 years?
 Is churn improving or getting worse?

-Overall churn rate for this business is 52.17% (2dp).
+CloudTask Pro's overall churn rate is 52.17% (2dp).
 313 out of 600 customers have churned.

 <img width="770" height="359" alt="image" src="https://github.com/user-attachments/assets/1afea4e9-2136-419c-a598-1d7ee42537dc" />